 What determines whether you're prosecuted at the state, or federal level probably has more to do with just luck if the feds happen to be investigating it or if the feds receive a tip versus the state starts the investigation and decides to keep the case.

 That's a policy decision for the prosecutors.
-It's kind of a mirky line.
+It's a mirky line.
 I've seen different cases prosecuted by the state and federal.

 You're going to be looking at registering as a sex offender, potentially looking at jail or prison time.
-You need to get an attorney right away.
+It would help if you got an attorney right away.

 I've been doing criminal defense now for 27 years.
-In the early 1990s I worked for a judge and the prosecutors office, so I have an idea of how they deal with cases.
+In the early 1990s, I worked for a judge and the prosecutor's office, so I understood how they deal with cases.